-With continued support from its partners and sponsors, IWCA women advance the global coffee industry.
+With continued support and strengthening partnerships, IWCA women advance the global coffee industry.
 Examples include:

 For five years, the IWCA Guatemala Chapter has organized regional competitions of women coffee grafters.
 Coffee grafting is a specialized skill that involves attaching seeds to root-stock by hand.
 Grafted plants are desirable because they can have a higher productivity and be more tolerant to challenges like drought and root plagues.
 In the 2016 competition more than 150 women participated from different regions of the country.
 The event introduces grafting to women in rural areas as both an income source and opportunity to integrate more women into the coffee production.
 For more information on IWCA chapters or to support our continued efforts click here.